qalid7/compath/README.md

 ## Training

 We highly recommend using our more recent version (updated codes, tf version 1.13) of this pipeline if you wish to train models from scratch.
-This is provided in a seprate [repo](xxxxxxxxxxxxxxx).
+This will be provided in a seprate [repo](xxxxxxxxxxxxxxx).